patternfly-java/patternfly-java/CONTRIBUTING.md

 First off, thank you for considering contributing to PatternFly Java.
 PatternFly Java is an open source project, and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into PatternFly Java itself.
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, or writing code which can be incorporated into PatternFly Java itself.

 We expect all contributors and users to follow our [Code of Conduct](CODE_OF_CONDUCT.md) when communicating through project channels.
-These include, but are not limited to: chat, issues, code.
+These include but are not limited to: chat, issues, code.

-# One time setup
+# One-time setup

 ## Create a GitHub account